Should You Become an Owner Builder for Your Construction Project? Understanding NSW Fair Trading Requirements

 • Occupational Health and Safety (OHS): Ensure that site and worker OHS requirements and safe work practices are met.

-By fulfilling these responsibilities, you can ensure the successful completion of your building or renovation project while maintaining compliance with all relevant regulations and standards.
-To understand the legal obligations of an owner-builder in detail, please read our detailed article here.
+By fulfilling these responsibilities, you can ensure the successful completion of your building or renovation project while maintaining compliance with all relevant regulations and standards that apply to an owner-builder.

 Becoming an Owner-builder vs Hiring a Licensed Builder: What is the Right Decision for You?